Keeping your Funderbeam experience online Secure and Safe

 - There is also the possibility of “spoofing”, where a public Wi-Fi network looks official, but is set up by criminal elements to steal your data or install malware.

 - If you need to perform transaction services, it is highly recommended to make your online transactions only on secured Wi-Fi networks that require a login.
 Otherwise, consider using your mobile phone data network to access Funderbeam platform instead.

 - Always clear your cache when you’re done.

 Here are some helpful tips to assist with keeping your login details secure.

 - Set reminders to change the password of your Funderbeam account regularly.
 This reduces the risk of your password and account being compromised.

-- Avoid using the same password for all your personal accounts, including that to access your Funderbeam account as a matter of good practice.
+- Avoid using the same password multiple accounts as a matter of good practice.

 Not all “important notices” are real